Temasys/SkylinkJS/README.md

 YUI Documentation

-## lib

-The skyway.js library development version

 ## publish

 The production version of the library and a minified copy of it

+## source

+The skyway.js library development version

 ## tests